|Surat Cumulative Management Area|

 Ireland is set to vote in no less than its ninth European referendum next week.
 As they have done in the previous eight, the major two parties are supporting the yes vote.
 But as in the past, this is no guarantee the ayes will have it.
 This is because like many of the previous ones the issue on the table is obscure and Austere Ireland has long since lost its romance with Europe.
 Those supporting the treaty have issued dire warnings of a “no” vote.

-On October 10, 1931 it was the Western Star’s solemn duty to report some sad news.
-The news had reached Roma from Longreach that Mr Arthur Moore, superintendent of Longreach’s Oil Bore had been killed in an explosion.
+On October 10, 1931 it was the Western Star’s solemn duty to report sad news.
+Word had reached Roma from Longreach that Mr Arthur Moore, superintendent of Longreach’s Oil Bore had been killed in an explosion.
 Known as a careful man who rarely took a drink and who was intimate with the science of boring for oil, his death was a mystery.

 From reading Moore’s log books, the coroner deduced he was making a third attempt to shoot the bore and had a consignment of caps newly arrived from Brisbane and a metre-long torpedo with six plugs of gelignite.
 The mixture exploded prematurely as he tried to place a battery cap.
 It was likely a faulty explosives timer concocted with a pocket watch brought an end to the life of one of Roma’s great but unheralded oil men.

 Arthur Moore was an Englishman, born in Lime Regis, Dorset in 1876.
 How he spent his early years is not known but he arrived in Australia in 1910 thirsting for adventure in a new land.
 He entered into the service of the International Boring Company and was posted across Queensland boring artesian water for the state’s growing demands.
 Aged 40, he signed up in 1916 for the AIF and went off to Europe with the newly formed Australian Flying Corps.